Japeth Aguilar: Esports

 In 2018, Japeth Aguilar became a Mobile Legends: Bang Bang ambassador for the LIGA event relating the esport game to basketball.
 Aguilar said that MLBB shares common characteristics with basketball where players form a bond and work together as a team.

 Personal life

 Aguilar's father, Peter, was also a basketball player in the PBA.
+In 2018, he threw a chair at Nathan Sobey, who was also punched by bystander Jio Jalalon, in the Philippines–Australia basketball brawl in 2018.

 In October 2019, Aguilar married his longtime girlfriend and former beauty queen Cassandra Naidas.